 On weekends, Ditchling throngs with cyclists, many heading for the ultimate cycling challenge, Ditchling Beacon.
 Velusso – part cafe, part bike shop, part repair store – offers the chance to take a break, fuel up on fresh coffee and pastries, light lunches, or pick up some energy foods for the rest of the ride.

-A multi award-winning winery, Ridgeview produces sparkling wines from vines that share the same soil strata the French champagne region.
-Pop in for a tour of the vineyards, a tasting session, or to pick up a bottle or two – perfect for a sunset picnic on top of the Downs!
+A multi award-winning winery, Ridgeview produces sparkling wines from vines that share the same soil strata as the French champagne region.
+Pop in for a tour of the vineyards, a tasting session or, in the summer months, reserve a picnic hamper and soak up the Sussex sun in the Wine Garden.